Part 1 of the Custom Geth Consensus Series

 // Random is the RANDAO mix from PoS.
 Not meaningful for custom

-// consensus, but the field is required — any deterministic value works.
+// consensus, but the field is required, so any deterministic value works.

 Random: headHash,